 With great urgency, their contract calls for better safety nets and stronger rights to address the many social problems, pressures, and inequalities people face.
-It adheres to many of the principles outlined above.
+It also adheres to many of the principles outlined above.

 Designing for Interdependence

 The COVID-19 pandemic has reminded us how interdependent we are on one another and with the systems we rely upon to exist.
-It is time to redesign these systems for better resilience and to support a long-term vision of shared prosperity for people and planet alike.
+It is therefore time to redesign these systems for better resilience and to support a long-term vision of shared prosperity for people and planet alike.

 To do this, companies need to invest more resources in their interdependent relationships with one another, with other sectors, and with the customers they rely on for their livelihood.
 Investors need to adopt a long-term focus so companies can stop chasing quarterly returns and focus on shared value.
-Nonprofit organizations need to spend less time being watchdogs to for-profit companies and more time forging productive, strategic partnerships to create meaningful change.
+Also, nonprofit organizations need to spend less time being watchdogs to for-profit companies and more time forging productive, strategic partnerships to create meaningful change.
 And finally, well-crafted regulations can help all sectors design new approaches to solve these vexing problems.